aar0np/DS-201-DSE/README.md

 > InvalidRequest: Error from server: code=2200 [Invalid query] message="Cannot execute this query as it might involve data filtering and thus may have unpredictable performance.
 If you want to execute this query despite the performance unpredictability, use ALLOW FILTERING"

-✅ For now, you can use ALLOW FILTERING to execute this query but should know that <span style="color:red;">this is anti-pattern!!!</span>: the query requires scanning all rows in the table, which is not feasible for real-life large data sets.
+✅ For now, you can use ALLOW FILTERING to execute this query but should know that this is an anti-pattern!
+The query requires scanning all rows in the table, which is not feasible for real-life large data sets.
 ```
 SELECT * FROM videos_by_tag
 WHERE title = 'Cassandra & SSDs' ALLOW FILTERING;